Andy-Corrigan-98/MultiAgentMind/README.md

    - Metacognitive capabilities
    - Self-reflection and system improvement

-## Getting Involved

-This project is in early development.
-Contributions, ideas, and collaborations are welcome in these areas:

-- Agent architecture design
-- Emotional reasoning models
-- Memory system development
-- AutoGen implementation strategies
-- Testing frameworks for multi-agent systems
-- Personality modeling approaches
+## Personal Research Project

+This is a personal research project exploring cognitive architectures for AI systems.
+The project is currently in early experimental stages and is being developed as a solo endeavor.

 ## License